open-mmlab/mmdetection/docs/tutorials/pytorch2onnx.md

 - `--simplify`: Determines whether to simplify the exported ONNX model.
 If not specified, it will be set to `False`.
 - `--cfg-options`: Override some settings in the used config file, the key-value pair in `xxx=yyy` format will be merged into config file.
 - `--skip-postprocess`: Determines whether export model without post process.
 If not specified, it will be set to `False`.
 Notice: This is an experimental option.
 Only work for some single stage models.
 Users need to implement the post-process by themselves.
 We do not guarantee the correctness of the exported model.
+- `--normalize-in-graph`: Determines whether the exported model includes normalization of the input image.
+If not specified, it will be set to `False`.

 Example: